Skip to Content

 Just because your family dynamic changed after a divorce or separation does not mean you cannot see your child anymore.
 A child custody order and visitation order, or parenting time as it is called in California, establishes how this dynamic will work.

-Child custody and visitation orders can still get complicated, though.
+Child custody and visitation orders can still get complicated.
 It is helpful to seek the counsel of an experienced family law attorney in Ventura who will know your rights as a parent and work to protect them.

 How Child Custody/Visitation Orders Are Determined in Ventura